 If you are interested in looking at the original research paper it can be assessed at the PNAS website

 Don't have time to watch the full documentary? - You can watch a trailer below.

-Paget’s Awareness Display Packs have been requested by many of you and taken to health and community centres to raise awareness of Paget's disease.
+Paget’s Awareness Display Packs and posters were requested by many of you and taken to health and community centres to raise awareness of Paget's disease.
 Where did you put yours?
 Let us know!

 ADD THE 11TH JANUARY, TO YOUR CALENDAR EVERY YEAR!

 We would like everyone to get involved.
 Help make every International Paget’s Awareness Day a success.
 Put the 11th January on your calendar and do something, however large or small it may be, to help us raise awareness of Paget’s disease on this special day!

 Here is a glimpse of Sir Henry Paget recorded for the first-ever Paget's Awareness Day in 2019